mostlydone/mostlydone.github.io/README.md

 - Edit the order of a day's tasks.
 - All undone tasks are automatically moved to the current day.

 We hope you enjoy using Mostly Done.
 If you have any feedback then we'd love to hear from you!
-Email us at: support@mostlydoneapp.com.
+Please visit mostlydoneapp.com and send us a note.